xenify-io/litepaper/README.md

 # ◽️ Glossary

-- #### XEN
+### ◽️ XEN

-  A decentralized platform from which Xenify has taken inspiration, particularly in terms of its Proof of Burn concept and First Principles methodology.
+  - A decentralized platform from which Xenify has taken inspiration, particularly in terms of its Proof of Burn concept and First Principles methodology.

-- #### XNF
+### ◽️ XNF

-  The native reward token of Xenify, distributed to users who participate in the platform's activities, such as staking and engaging with the ecosystem.
+  - The native reward token of Xenify, distributed to users who participate in the platform's activities, such as staking and engaging with the ecosystem.

-- #### Xenify
+### ◽️ Xenify

-  A decentralized finance (DeFi) platform that aims to redefine the DeFi experience by emphasizing fairness, simplicity, transparency, user empowerment, and interoperability.
+  - A decentralized finance (DeFi) platform that aims to redefine the DeFi experience by emphasizing fairness, simplicity, transparency, user empowerment, and interoperability.

-- #### Staking
+### ◽️ Staking

-  The process of locking up tokens in a wallet or platform to support the network's operations, such as validating transactions or securing the network, and receiving rewards in return.
+  - The process of locking up tokens in a wallet or platform to support the network's operations, such as validating transactions or securing the network, and receiving rewards in return.

-- #### Cross-chain
+### ◽️ Cross-chain

-  The ability to interact with and transfer assets between different blockchain networks, promoting interoperability and a more connected ecosystem.
+  - The ability to interact with and transfer assets between different blockchain networks, promoting interoperability and a more connected ecosystem.

-- #### Direct Burns
+### ◽️ Direct Burns

-  A process in which users burn tokens, such as DXN or FENIX, to support the platform's growth and receive XNF tokens as rewards.
+  - A process in which users burn tokens, such as DXN or FENIX, to support the platform's growth and receive XNF tokens as rewards.

-- #### Swap Volume
+### ◽️ Swap Volume

-  The total value of token swaps executed on the Xenify platform, used as a basis for distributing XNF tokens to users.
+  - The total value of token swaps executed on the Xenify platform, used as a basis for distributing XNF tokens to users.

-- #### Tokenomics
+### ◽️ Tokenomics

-  The study of the economic aspects of a cryptocurrency or token, such as supply, distribution, and incentives.
+  - The study of the economic aspects of a cryptocurrency or token, such as supply, distribution, and incentives.

-- #### Proof of Burn
+### ◽️ Proof of Burn

-  A mechanism in which users burn tokens to demonstrate their commitment to the platform and receive rewards in return.
+  - A mechanism in which users burn tokens to demonstrate their commitment to the platform and receive rewards in return.

-- #### First Principles
+### ◽️ First Principles

-  A methodology that involves breaking down complex problems into their fundamental elements to find innovative solutions.
+  - A methodology that involves breaking down complex problems into their fundamental elements to find innovative solutions.

-- #### Smart Contracts
+### ◽️ Smart Contracts

-  Self-executing contracts with the terms of the agreement directly written into code, which allows for secure, decentralized, and automated transactions on a blockchain platform.
+  - Self-executing contracts with the terms of the agreement directly written into code, which allows for secure, decentralized, and automated transactions on a blockchain platform.

-- #### Interoperability
+### ◽️ Interoperability

-  The ability of different systems, networks, or platforms to work together seamlessly, allowing for the exchange of data, assets, and information without barriers.
+  - The ability of different systems, networks, or platforms to work together seamlessly, allowing for the exchange of data, assets, and information without barriers.

-- #### DeFi (Decentralized Finance)
+### ◽️ DeFi (Decentralized Finance)

-  A financial system built on blockchain technology that aims to provide a more open, transparent, and accessible alternative to traditional financial services.
+  - A financial system built on blockchain technology that aims to provide a more open, transparent, and accessible alternative to traditional financial services.

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)